AICV-UofGuelph/GAN-NN/README.md

 - ```lr_disc```: Learning rate for the Discriminator.
 - ```batch_size```: Batch size used during training.
 - ```num_epochs```: Number of epochs used during training.

+# Notes
+- Currently the most effective GAN for path generation is the Wasserstein GAN.
+- We are working on generalizing the WGAN so it works for a variety of start/goal points.